Jacksonn-127/TcgPlayerRevised/README.md

 Please ensure you have added your Chromedriver.exe to the chromeDriver/chromedriver-win64 folder.
 The output will be an .csv file with all the prices of your current collection.

 Currently on hold while I work on school.
+Next feature to implement is reading links from url, and then front end dashboard.